 Optimizing ART in Women

 There is often a considerable delay between licensing new ARVs and accumulating adequate data on their safety in pregnant women.
 This is challenging because the drugs for which we have the most evidence during pregnancy are those that are no longer preferred for the general population in many consensus guidelines.
 We end up relying on data from retrospective and prospective cohorts and registries, which as we have seen with dolutegravir, may lead to difficult choices regarding preferred therapies.
-We will see more data on ART safety in pregnancy at AIDS 2020: Virtual.
+We saw additional data on ART safety in pregnancy at AIDS 2020: Virtual.
 How will these new findings influence ART selection in women of childbearing potential?

 Individualizing ART Based on Evolving Safety and Tolerability Data